-A guide for their safe and legal use on New Zealand roads
+A guide for agricultural vehicles and their safe and legal use on New Zealand roads.

 The Associate Minister of Transport, Michael Woodhouse, has signed the following amendment Rules that apply to vehicles used for agricultural purposes:

 The changes will ensure that legislation affecting the primary production sector is fit for purpose and does not impose unnecessary costs or restrictions.

 Industry representatives raised concerns that the current requirements were not appropriate for the conditions faced by agricultural vehicle operators.
 For example, contractors and farmers need to harvest crops when they are ready, and the weather is right.
 Sometimes this may mean working long and irregular hours.

 A review of agricultural transport legislation considered which changes could be made to allow greater flexibility for agricultural operations while maintaining safety for operators and other road users.

 The Ministry of Transport estimates that changes arising from the agricultural vehicles review should result in a net benefit of $51 million over 25 years.
 Other benefits include greater compliance, a larger labour force to draw on and greater operational flexibility for the owners of agricultural vehicles.

 A review team led by the Ministry of Transport, that included Police, the NZ Transport Agency and the Department of Labour looked at whether the current requirements for agricultural vehicles properly took account of the realities facing the industry and how they compared to those in other developed countries.
 Discussions were held with industry groups as well as others affected by these requirements and, as a result, the Ministry sought public feedback on a position paper setting out potential changes.
 The Government considered this feedback as well as research and analysis and decided to progress a number of actions to improve regulation of agricultural vehicles.